 2020 Chevrolet Corvette (C8) spy shots - Image via S. Baldauf/SB-Medien

 Production will take place at the Corvette’s home in Bowling Green, Kentucky.
-GM has spent over $700 million in upgrades to the plant in preparation for the new car and closed public tours until January 2019.
+GM has spent over $700 million in upgrades to the plant in preparation for the new car and closed public tours for a period.
 We can't have any members of the public getting an early look after all.

 Unfortunately, the news of the mid-engine Corvette means the C7 will likely be the nameplate's last with a front-mounted engine.
 GM may have introduced the ZR1 to send the older format off with a bang.